|www.ethanwiner.com - since 1997|

 It's impossible to disprove this myth because "ugly" is subjective.
 But why do many of these same people tolerate huge equipment racks, 6-foot tall loudspeakers, wires as thick as a garden hose, and 140 pound kilowatt power amps resting on enormous isolation platforms in the middle of the floor?
 I happen to think acoustic treatment looks nice, in a high-tech sort of way.
 I totally understand that not everyone likes this look!
 Especially when their audio room is also their living room, or if others in their home object.
 This is one of the great things about dedicated home theaters and listening rooms.
 Even if it's just a section in an unfinished basement, you can do whatever you want without criticism from others.

-I know for a fact that all of the rooms in the photos above sound totally awesome.
+I know for a fact that all of the rooms in the photos below sound totally awesome.
 In my opinion, I think they look awesome too.
 But even if you (or your better half) hate the look of acoustic treatment, that doesn't mean you're destined to forever endure poor sound.
 With acoustic treatment you can have: Effective, Affordable, or Attractive - pick any two.
 High quality treatment can be disguised as art, hidden behind wall hangings or Navajo rugs etc, or even built into the walls and ceiling and hidden completely behind stretch fabric.
 But that costs more than hanging panels that are visible.
 Only you can decide what it's worth both in cost and aesthetics to achieve a given level of sound quality.

 Click the images above to see them full size.